-PE and Music take place on Thursday mornings.
+PE this year will take place on Thursday mornings.
 Children need to bring in a school P.E. kit consisting of a white t-shirt, green shorts and trainers.
+The P.E. kit can be brought into school at the beginning of the term, and left on the child’s peg.
 It would help if children wore clothes that made changing easier e.g. shoes without laces and polo shirts instead of full buttoned shirts.
-Please ensure all items of clothing are clearly named so they do not get lost.
-Also, for their safety, no jewellery, apart from ear studs, should be worn.
+Please ensure all items of clothing are clearly named.
+Also, no jewellery, apart from ear studs, should be worn.

 If you have any questions, please feel free to chat to a member of the Year One team.